-Print some posters with your Messenger Code and put them in places you can get new customers from.
+Print some posters with your Messenger QR Code and put them in places you can get new customers from.
 The possibilities are limitless.

 Interested in having us develop a chatbot for you?
 You will be surprised how inexpensive they are and how quick we can create them.